Canonical Killing Unity For Ubuntu Linux, Will Switch To the Superior GNOME

 Re: (Score:2)

+I actually have a plug-in for Cinnamon that does global menus, but it relies upon Unity being installed to work (presumably so that GNOME, QT, etc have the appropriate patches to redirect the menus.)
+So here's hoping future Ubuntus will come with Unity - even if we don't use it.

-One step ahead of Windows but sucking all the same (Score:2)
+One step ahead of Windows but sucking all the same (Score:5, Insightful)

 Today, the company admits that it is throwing in the towel on Unity, as well as its vision for convergence with devices like phones and tablets

 About frigging TIME.
 It sucked.
 Royally.
 Props to Canonical for beating Microsoft to the punch with this idea.
 Having a desktop that's identical to a phone has some good points.
 Sounds good on paper.
 It's not like it doesn't have any merit at all.
 But it's a bloody terrible idea.
 And trying to shoe-horn your users into a hideous mishmash of interfaces that randomly assume two wildly different I/Os is bound to piss off a lot of people that didn't really need to be pissed off.
-The gain you get from "oh hey,
+The gain you get from "oh hey, this looks just like my phone" isn't nearly offset by all the "OMG WTF would you do that?".

+One of the big reasons I just don't like windows 10.
+They could have made it easy.
+But what's easy and helpful for the desktop is nigh impossible on a phone.
+And what's useful to a phone is a pain in the ass for a real mouse and keyboard.

+And what's the fucking point?
+Who runs windows 10 on a phone?
+Who runs Ubuntu on their phone?
+They were trying to position themselves to tackle the phone market, but this position doesn't make sense until you're already there.
+And neither got there.
+EVEN THEN, until you can take your phone, dock it, and have a monitor, mouse, and keyboard, when what's the fucking point of making this OS try to straddle the different hardware?

 Re: (Score:2)